 Most facilities use sports facility management software to allow their clients to register for classes and appointments online. eSoft Planner, the scheduling software that my company created, made the client login area customizable for this reason.
 If you have the ability with your own software (and especially if you use eSoft Planner), there’s no reason that you shouldn’t take advantage of this feature.
 Even if you still use a paper calendar for your scheduling or you require clients to register for classes and lessons through your front desk staff, make sure to put your marketing material there, either directly on the schedule or on a sign in a spot where clients routinely go.

 2. Give a daily tip on your clients’ accounts.

 Along the lines of the previous item: Once a client logs into your sports facility’s scheduling management software, display a tip that keeps them engaged.
-This could be health or sports related, but you should also be able to add marketing notes.
+This could be health or sports related.
+You should also be able to add marketing notes.
 (Remember to update this information, as well as the login message, when events pass and promotions end.)

-Track all the phone calls that come into the facility and make sure that they’re organized by interest so that you can follow up with potential leads as relevant opportunities arise. eSoft Planner comes with a Customer Relationship Management component, but there are plenty of CRM solutions if you prefer an alternative.
-Many sports facilities keep track of inquiries of those who come into the facility or who fill out a form online, but they let phone calls slip through the cracks.
+Track all the phone calls that come into the facility.
+Make sure that they’re organized by interest so that you can follow up with potential leads as relevant opportunities arise. eSoft Planner comes with a Customer Relationship Management component.
+However, there are plenty of CRM solutions if you prefer an alternative.
+Many sports facilities keep track of inquiries of those who come into the facility or who fill out a form online.
+Sometimes, they let phone calls slip through the cracks.

 4. Remember to mention all upcoming events in e-mail marketing

 eMail Marketing is an effective tool for communicating with your clients and prospects.
-If you’re using an e-mail marketing program, make sure that each e-mail you send out mentions all the upcoming promotions and events at your facility, not just the event or promotion that’s coming up the soonest.
+If you’re using an e-mail marketing program, make sure that each e-mail you send out mentions all the upcoming promotions and events at your facility.
+Don’t promote just the event or promotion that’s coming up the soonest.